-With dogs that are house pets you might want to consider a doggy door so that Fido can make his own way in-and-out of the house.
-A bit of convenience for the pet is a prevention step that will help to prevent pet urine in carpet.
+With dogs that are house pets you might want to consider a doggy door.
+This bit of convenience for the pet is a prevention step that will help to prevent pet urine in carpet.

 Well trained pets and carpet mix.
 Untrained pets and carpet do not mix.
-We get a new puppy and one of the first things we experience is pet urine in carpet.
+We get a new puppy and one of the first things we experience is a bit of pet urine on the carpet.
 Puppies need to be housebroken and the quicker we can do it the sooner we prevent them from breaking the house.
-According to a detailed guide on this subject, during this housebreaking period there is likely to be a few accidents.
 For that reason it is a good idea to have some type of protection over a carpet during this period of time.

-Fail to protect will mean pet urine in carpet.
-Fail to cleanup accidents immediately means that pet urine in carpet is now pet urine in the back of carpet.
-With repeated accidents in the same area it will be pet urine in carpet, pad and floor.
+Fail to protect will result in urine damaged carpet.
+Fail to cleanup accidents immediately means that pet urine on the surface is now in the back of carpet.
+With repeated accidents in the same area it will soak through the pad and into the floor.